Radstock: Sport and leisure

 Radstock has a Non-League football club Radstock Town F.C. who play at The Southfields Recreation Ground.

 Media

 The local free newspaper, the Midsomer Norton, Radstock & District Journal, has its offices in the town.
 The other local weekly paper is the Somerset Guardian, which is part of the Daily Mail and General Trust.
 The monthly magazine, the Mendip Times, also includes local features.

-Somer Valley FM (97.5FM and online) is the Community Radio for the district.
+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+The town is served by the local radio stations: BBC Radio Somerset on 95.5 FM, Heart West on 102.6 FM, Greatest Hits Radio South West on 102.4 FM and Somer Valley FM, a community based station which broadcast on 97.5 FM and also online.

 Religious sites

 Radstock contains four churches, united under the umbrella of "Churches together in Radstock".
 There are frequent interfaith unity services in the town.

 The Anglican parish church of St Nicholas has a west tower dating from the 15th century.
 The rest of the church was rebuilt in 1879 in Geometric style, by William Willcox.
 It is Grade II listed.

 Radstock Methodist Church was formed in 1842 but the present building opened in 1902.
 It was damaged by a fire in 2004, and reopened in 2005.
 Radstock Baptist Church, situated on Wells Hill, was founded in 1844.

 Radstock was one of the missions established in 1913 by the Downside community.
 A temporary building of thin wooden beams and asbestos blocks was erected in 1913, and dedicated to St Hugh.
 Its altar rails and benches came from Prior Park.
 Dom Mackey was succeeded in 1918 by Dom Ambrose Agius, who acquired a disused printing works, formerly a barn and converted it into the present church in Westfield, which opened in 1929.
 It was rebuilt after a serious fire in 1991.
 It has a statue of the patron on its façade.
 St Hugh's church closed and was converted to private housing in 2018.

 Radstock is also home to a Jehovah's Witness Kingdom Hall.